MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-utility.md

 ## Evaluate Capacity

-To evaluate the load balancing capacity of the DeployR configuration, you can simulate the thresholds of your configuration using this tool.
+To evaluate the load balancing capacity of the configuration, you can simulate the thresholds of your configuration using this tool.

 **To run or design a capacity simulation test:**

-1. Launch the utility script, `$MRS_DEPLOYR\runAdminUtils.ps1`, with administrator privileges.
+1. [Launch the administration utility](#launch) with administrator, `root`, or `sudo` privileges.

 1. From the main menu, choose the option to **Evaluate Capacity**.
 The current test parameters appears.